kmcolli/documentation/content/misc/azure-dev-ops-with-managed-openshift/index.md

 ## Create an Azure DevOps Pipeline
 The pipeline we will create has three steps.
-1. build the image on the OpenShift cluster
+1. Build the image on the OpenShift cluster
-2. push the image to the internal registry of the OpenShift cluster
+2. Push the image to the internal registry of the OpenShift cluster
-3. deploy the application to the cluster
+3. Deploy the application to the cluster

 Before we can do steps 2 and 3, we need to create a service account in OpenShift to both authenticate with OpenShift to push an image and also the internal image registry.